SSauseda/endurotrak/README.md

 # EnduroTrak

 ## Introduction
-A social fitness platform, similar to Strava, where users can create challenges, log workouts, and engage with peers through comments and follows.
+A social fitness platform similar to [Strava](https://www.strava.com/), where users can create challenges, log workouts, and engage with peers through comments and follows.

 # Flask React Project